 What is Filing on Behalf of?

-This is an optional field where you can select the party (or parties) you are filing for.
+This is a dropdown menu where you can select the party (or parties) you are filing for.

 What is a Lead Document?

 The Lead Document is the main document you are adding to a filing, and it is required.
 Here you upload a document from your computer.
 The document must be saved as a PDF file to upload successfully.